pachyderm/docs/content/latest/how-tos/pipeline-operations/updating-pipelines.md

 - Using the `pachctl update pipeline` command.
 - Using [jsonnet pipeline specification files (PPS)](#using-jsonnet-pipeline-specification-files).

-Making changes to your pipeline's user code or parameters causes the pipeline to calculate any new datums using the new pipeline specification.
+Making changes to your pipeline's user code or parameters causes the pipeline to calculate any new datums using the updated pipeline specification.
 Existing datums are not reprocessed; however, if your changes result in new datums being created, those new datums are processed.
 New datums are created when you either: change the glob pattern, add new files, or add more input repos.

 You can trigger reprocessing of your datums by adding the `--reprocess` flag to your `update pipeline` command.